ballerkobe808/dh-400jdbc/README.md

     <field name 1> : <output param value 1>,
     <field name 2> : <output param value 2>,
     <field name 3> : <output param value 3>,
   }

+  Note: If you stored procedure returns a 1 or more result sets you can access them through the result objects resultSets property.
+  The resultsSetsProperty is an array of arrays where each array is a single result set:

+  {
+    resultSets: [
+      [
+      ],
+      [
+      ]
+    ]
+  }